Key Takeaways

 Reefer container vs dry container: Key differences

-Because of their specialised electronic components, reefer containers are more expensive to hire, maintain or purchase than dry containers.
-However, their temperature-controlled shipping capabilities make them much more cost effective in the long term than dry containers.
+Because of their specialised electronic components, reefer containers are more expensive to hire, maintain, or purchase than dry containers.
+However, their temperature-controlled shipping capabilities make them much more cost-effective in the long term for businesses transporting perishable or environmentally sensitive cargo.

 The cost of a reefer container depends on reefer container dimensions, insulation quality, and cooling capacity.
 For example, a DNV 2.7-1 10ft offshore refrigerated container is specifically designed for offshore logistics and compliance with marine safety standards, making it an ideal choice for offshore frozen container transport.

 Reefer containers are highly durable as they can be used even in adverse weather conditions.
-However, compared to dry containers, they can be slightly less durable due to the presence of refrigeration components.
+However, compared to dry containers, they can be slightly less durable due to the presence of refrigeration components that require periodic maintenance and servicing.

 This could be because dry containers are predominantly made of aluminium or steel to handle large payloads.
 Since they do not constitute any specialised electronics which could break down fewer components require maintenance or repair.